Aeronaves TSM

-Aeronaves TSM is an airline company based in Saltillo, Mexico.
+Aeronaves TSM is a Mexican cargo charter airline headquartered in Saltillo and based at Saltillo Airport.

+Operations

 The company was founded in 1995, and operates both chartered flights and cargo flights.
 Their aircraft are used for cargo operations and are operated for DHL Aviation.
 Aeronaves TSM also provides flight training and ground school.
 Aeronaves TSM averages about 10,000 charter operations every year and 30 flights per day.
-The average fleet age of the airline is about 36 years.